26-year-old who posed as high schooler is charged with sex crimes: Nebraska police

 Zachary Scheich, 26, of Lincoln, faces three felonies – one count of sex trafficking of a minor and two counts of sexual assault using an electronic device.

-Scheich attending roughly 54 days of school, enrolling first at Northwest High School and then transferring to Southeast High School in the second semester, police said in a news release.
+Scheich attended roughly 54 days of school, enrolling first at Northwest High School and then transferring to Southeast High School in the second semester, police said in a news release.

 “Scheich is 5’4” and 120 pounds and appears to have blended in with other students,” Lincoln police said in a news release Thursday.